 The lives, music, and society of these two composers shall be examined in the context of musical style transformation from Viennese Classicism to early Romanticism.
 In addition, the course shall include information about their contemporary composers and society.
 Students will acquire a listener's ear for a large quantity of music by these two composers.
 Previous musical study or experience is recommended but not required.
+No prerequisites

-Opera
+MUS 335 Opera